 0 => string 'Ferrari,Benz,BMW,Volvo,Toyota' (length=29)

-If you set the limit parameter to zero, the function will return the whole string as an array.
+If you set the limit parameter to zero, the explode function will return the whole string as a PHP array.

 $cars = "Ferrari,Benz,BMW,Volvo,Toyota";